Phlebotomy Technician (NSC)

 HCA 130 Phlebotomy Technician: The course provides both theory and practical application in Phlebotomy.
 The basic instruction includes: universal precautions, infection control, laboratory and equipment safety; circulatory system, basic anatomy and physiology, medical terminology, patient and specimen identification: selecting and preparing skin puncture sites, blood collection equipment, proper order of tubes, post puncture care: medical waste and sharps.
 Course meets weekly- 3 hours

 Second Semester - Student must have successfully completed HCA 130

 HCA - 132 Phlebotomy Technician I Practical Experience - Prerequisite HCA 130: This course satisfies the practical experience component of the phlebotomy certification.
 In the clinical setting with access to actual patients the student will have exposure to use of equipment, patient preparation, and infection control: blood collection from patients of various ages, stages of health and varying weights; post puncture care; blood processing after collection, centrifugation, disposal of waste and sharps; practical examination: and observation of arterial blood gases when available.
-A certificate will be awarded to students who have successfully completed the class and a minimum 50 successful venipunctures.
+A certificate will be awarded to students who have successfully completed the class and a minimum 50 successful venipunctures and 10 successful skin punctures.
 Class will be conducted at the hospital or laboratory setting.